yxlin/yxlin.github.io/_docs/fixed-effect-model/one_participant.md

 ```

-Finally, we may want to check whether the model fits the data
+Finally, we might want to check whether the model fits the data
 well.
 There are many methods to quantify the goodness of fit.
-Here, I illustrate two methods.
+Here, I illustrated two methods.
 First method is to calculate DIC
 and BPIC.
 These information criteria are useful for model selection.
 (need > ggdmc 2.5.5)
 ```